BethGriggs/nodejs-in-the-cloud/README.md

 Use "appsody [command] --help" for more information about a command.
 ```

-Let’s take a look at what stacks we have available by entering:
+Let’s take a look at which pre-built stacks we have available by entering:

 ```sh
 appsody list
 ```

-This command lists the available stacks and you should see something like:

 ```
 REPO                    ID                          VERSION     TEMPLATES   DESCRIPTION